Home Page

 9. Monitoring

-9.1 Monitoring of the Whistleblowing Procedure will be undertaken by the Council's Standards Committee, SLT and the Governing Board.
+9.1 Monitoring of the Whistleblowing Procedure will be undertaken by the Council's Standards Committee in accordance with the Constitution